bhisaac/5eFP/5eFP-SRD.md

 A rest is a period of downtime, at least 1 hour long, during which a character does nothing more strenuous than eating, drinking, reading, and tending to wounds.

-PCs may remove up to LEVEL wounds at the end of a rest.
+PCs may discard up to LEVEL wounds at the end of a rest.

 # Downtime